Advancing Basic Science for Humanity

 What is The Kavli Foundation's role in LIGO?

 The Kavli Foundation supports the Massachusetts Institute of Technology's (MIT) Kavli Institute for Astrophysics and Space Research (MKI).
 MIT and the California Institute of Technology (Caltech) operate LIGO on behalf of a global research community called the LIGO Scientific Collaboration (LSC), which includes members from more than 80 scientific institutions worldwide and more than 900 scientists.
-About three dozen MKI members are part of the LSC.
+About three dozen MKI members at any given time are part of the LSC.
 LIGO is funded in part by the National Science Foundation.
 Learn more